Spoony1337/HCTeams/README.md

 ## Information
 This is a pretty good HCTeam's fork, I modified and made for Orbit.

-## Reminder
-Doesn't mean it has bad code because it's abondened

 ## Authors
  * Spoony (Bug Finding and Fixing Bugs on This and adding features.)
  * NoSequel (Creating the Original HCTeams Orbit has forked)